griffio/griffio.github.io/_posts/2019-06-16-Resilient-Management-Review.md

 Whether your title is lead, manager or something else this book focuses on growing people with team resiliency as the result.

-*Five Chapters* of growth, responsibilties, how to deliver feedback, coaching styles and building resilience are all covered.
+**Five Chapters** of growth, responsibilties, how to deliver feedback, coaching styles and building resilience are all presented.

+There are two main process models introduced.

 Team development is the structured cycle of phases that the team will go through, introduces as

 *Forming*